AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

   Therefore, if you are writing a rule on field B (the object on which you are evaluating a condition), use the condition-action construct or the When rule type.
 Similarly, use the action-condition construct or Show or Hide rule type on field A.

-* At times, you need to perform multiple actions based on one condition.
+* At times, you must perform multiple actions based on one condition.
 In such cases, it is recommended to use the condition-action construct.
 In this construct, you can evaluate a condition once and specify multiple action statements.

   For example, to hide fields B, C, and D based on the condition that checks for the value a user specifies in field A, write one rule with condition-action construct or When rule type on field A and specify actions to control the visibility of fields B, C, and D. Otherwise, you need three separate rules on fields B, C, and D, where each rule checks the condition and shows or hides the respective field.
 In this example, it is more efficient to write the When rule type on one object rather than Show or Hide rule type on three objects.